 Inside, they made their way to the sole altar of the church, which had long been undisturbed.
 It had been piled with fresh wood and kindling, and the smoke hole in the roof had been cleared.
 Now that the church had been lit with torches, its state of disrepair was even clearer.
 Alexios had spent the whole day clearing out cobwebs and dust, and rebuilding the altar with his own hands.
 It was, after all, vitally important that the sacrifices began again as soon as possible.

 When they had made their way to the altar, they laid their animal on top.
 Once again Alexios drew his knife, and made a cut in the lower belly to let the blood drain into a bowl.
 For now this would have to serve as font.
 He dipped two fingers into the bowl to draw an arrow on his forehead, pointed downwards, and passed it on to the next person.
 Once the last person of the congregation had adorned themselves as was proper, the bowl went back forward where Alexios poured its remnant out over the animal.

 He took a torch from the wall, and held it up to the smoke hole.
-His voice half spoke, half sang as he said, first in the Old Tongue, then in Vaha “Great Sagonos, witness our sacrifice and be pleased!
+His voice half spoke, half sang as he said, first in Old, then in New Mendranion.
+“Great Sagonos, witness our sacrifice and be pleased!
 For as you did, so must we do.
 As we must do, so have we done in Your name.”
 And with that, he jabbed his torch into the kindling.
 It flared up, smoke curling to the ceiling, and Alexios stood and watched the elk crumble into ashes.
-He stayed there, looking at the altar with a smile curling around his lips, until long after the last person had departed.
+He stayed there, eyes drawn to slits by the brightness of the flames, looking at the altar with a smile curling around his lips, until long after the last person had departed.